 The Division of Strategic Communications uses The Associated Press Stylebook as a guide for all copy the office produces, which includes journalistic and marketing pieces.
-For cases unique to The University of Alabama and other exceptions to AP style, as well as matters not addressed by AP, the UA Editorial Style Manual that follows provides guidance.
+For cases unique to The University of Alabama and other exceptions to AP style, as well as matters not addressed by AP, use the UA Editorial Style Guide that follows.

 Visit the Graphics Standards for the University’s graphic standards.

 Avoid abbreviations.
 When lack of space makes abbreviations necessary, do not use periods. (e.g., BA, MS, MBA)

 Formal names of degrees are capitalized, per AP style; informal names are not.
 Do not capitalize specializations or majors within degrees.

 - Master of Science but master’s degree

 - Doctor of Nursing in geriatrics

 Use apostrophes when writing bachelor’s and master’s degrees but do not use ’s with of constructions.